 2) Rent a real ticket out.

-There’s a company called Onward Flights that will basically rent you an onward ticket for $10.
+There’s a company called Onward Tickets that will basically rent you an onward ticket for $9.
 Think of it as insurance and it’s a great bargain.
 I haven’t worked with them, but some in my Cheap Living Abroad Committed group have vouched for them.
+Someone suggested BestOnwardTicket in the comments after I first posted this.

 3) Get an onward bus or train ticket in advance.